 - unresolved anomalies, and

-European Market Access according to MDD
+European Market Access for Artificial Intelligence Software According to MDD

 Market access under the Directive 93/42/EEC (EU MDD) regulatory framework was achieved as well.
 The software was assigned to medical device class IIa.
 For conformity assessment the Annex II EU MDD route was chosen.
 Subsequently, the respective Notified Body issued in 2013 a certificate for full quality assurance system approval.